 International Conference on Nuclear Threats and Security

 The conference examined important issues related to nuclear non-proliferation and disarmament, the legality of nuclear weapons and their use, illicit trade in nuclear materials, the dangers of nuclear terrorism, nuclear and cyber-security.
-Papers and video recordings of the major presentations and session summaries are given below.

 Table of Contents

 "Nuclear Threats and Security" - Report by Garry Jacobs and Winston Nagan, published in CADMUS Issue 5.

 Session II: NUCLEAR ENERGY AND NUCLEAR WEAPONS- INTER INTRA STATE CONFLICTS AND WMD – THE ROLE OF NATO

 Nuclear power generation began more than 50 years ago and now generates as much global electricity as was produced then by all sources.
 Some two-thirds of world population lives in nations where nuclear power plants are an integral part of electricity production.
 Half of the world's people live in countries where new nuclear power reactors are in planning or under construction.